Kassmendo02/Clinton/conclusions.md.md

 ## My Conclusion (write this part yourself)
 Explain whether Clinton was right or wrong, using the numbers your program produced.
 Discuss any assumptions or limitations.
+Based on the calculations from my program, the Democrats had roughly around 43.8 million jobs between the years 1961 and 2012 versus the Republicans who created 22.45 million.
+Clinton claimed that the numbers were 42 million for Democrats and 24 million for Republicans.
+Which makes my results very close, with only a slight differences in the months specification that were used for each presidency.
+Overall, the BLS data does fully support Clinton's main point that Democratic presidents gained much higher job growth than Republican presidents during this time period.